 For your financial services firm, this new regulation will mean that a rigorous review process must be put in place, to ensure that products and services meet the needs of the customer and fulfil the Consumer Duty requirements.

 Senior managers must proactively fulfil their responsibilities in this regard, as the new regulation offers very clear rules in areas such as cost cutting.

-Let’s discuss your Consumer Duty-related review and how we can help
+Let’s discuss your Consumer Duty-related review and how we can help Get in touch!

 What’s the schedule for Consumer Duty implementation?

 Feedback received in consultation with stakeholders during the design of the regulation was that more time was needed, with the review of closed book products and services likely to be the most onerous.
 As a result of this feedback, the new schedule for implementation of the Consumer Duty is as follows: